snej55/opengl-wrapper/README.md

 This is a simple opengl wrapper, with support for rendering 2D shapes & textures, as well as 3D objects and model loading, with basic lighting.

 ## Build instructions
-The project is currently setup with a heightmap example.
 To build it, use CMake and ninja-build (or a different generator):

 ```
 # clone repo